-The actual and Board approved cadre of the Company as at 31 December 2016 was 1,558 and 1,649 respectively.
-Hence, there were vacancies in 91 posts.
-However, the Company does not have formally approved Scheme of Recruitment covering the entire staff as per the Public Enterprises Circular No. PED/12 of 02 June 2003.
+The Board approved and actual cadre of the Company as at 31 December 2017 were 1,649 and 1,575 respectively.
+Hence, there were vacancies in 74 posts.
+However, a formally approved Scheme of Recruitment had not been prepared by the company covering the entire staff as per the section 9.3.1 of the Public Enterprises Circular No. PED/12 dated 02 June 2003.